What is the Combined Sewage Storage Tunnel (CSST)? Why is this project necessary?

 People (and animals) are very perceptive to a small amount of vibration.
 However, without scientific instruments (seismographs), people cannot accurately place a value on the amount of vibration generated.
 Human perception of vibration is around a peak particle velocity (PPV) of between 0.2 mm/s and 0.5mm/s.
 By comparison, the industry-accepted PPV for residential structures is 50mm/s.
 A door slamming, thunderstorm activity and wind all produce vibrations that we feel but discount since these are “everyday” events.
-The level of vibration from controlled blasting is generally no higher than these everyday events.

 Why do some of the vibrations feel much stronger than others?

 The position and orientation of the vibration source may cause the perception that one vibration is stronger than another.
 Your location - within a building or outdoors - will also change your perception of the vibrations.
 Seismographs are used to accurately measure vibrations.

 Why are there cracks in my foundation or cracks in my drywall?

 The average person is not aware of the stresses that a home in Canada must endure.
 The Building Code requires that homes be designed to be flexible to try and accommodate these stresses.
 There are many reasons for cracks; shortly after a new building is constructed, cracks may appear due to drying of construction materials, and in older buildings, cracks often occur as a result of extreme environmental conditions or simply aging materials.

 What should residents do if they discover damage they believe is a result of the CSST project?

 Residents should notify the CSST Project Team through the dedicated email address email@example.com to resolve the issue directly or for guidance on submitting a claim to the contractor.